-Here are some great, creative and safe outdoor winter activities for seniors that are not only healthy for mind and body – but that are quite simply fun – and can often be enjoyed by both the older members of the family, friends, and loved ones.
+Here are some great, creative, and safe outdoor winter activities for seniors that are not only healthy for mind and body – but that is quite simply fun – and can often be enjoyed by both the older members of the family, friends, and loved ones.

 1. Get Cooking – Outdoors!

 Cooking features high on the list of great family activities that can keep everyone entertained – and the creativity that can be involved in an outdoor cooking experience is great for keeping the mental processes flowing.

 Of course, the bonus is that everyone gets to enjoy a fabulous meal after the barbecue (or any other type of cooking) is done.

 Not up for a whole barbecue?
 Build a fire and roast some marshmallows, or make some s’mores!

 Just because the weather has turned chilly, there’s no reason not to explore the wonders that Mother Nature has provided, even in the coldest of months.

 For those seniors who are lucky enough to live in a region where snow is a daily fact of life, the sheer pristine beauty of nature that can be encountered during a walk outside will provide a new appreciation for our natural world.

 Even in areas not blanketed with snow, the opportunity to see others and stretch their legs is invaluable for continued mental and physical well-being.